 A representative Zen temple in Japan with unique Zen gardens, is particularly famous for its spectacular autumn colors.

-Tofuku-ji is a large Zen temple which was built in the middle of the 13th century at the order of the powerful Fujiwara family.
+Tofuku-ji is a large Zen temple, built in the middle of the 13th century at the order of the powerful Fujiwara family.
 Its name is a combination of two great temples in Nara that were also associated with the Fujiwara, Todai-ji Temple and Kofuku-ji Temple.
-Tofuku-ji has been one of the principal Zen temples in Kyoto, and is a head temple of one of the schools of the Rinzai sect of Zen Buddhism.
+Tofuku-ji has been one of the principal Zen temples in Kyoto, and a head temple of one of the schools of the Rinzai sect of Zen Buddhism.

 Tofuku-ji covers a wide area and contains beautiful gardens.
-Some of the current buildings date from the 15th century and the 22 meter tall “Sanmon” gate which stands at the entrance to the precincts, the oldest Zen gate in Japan, is designated as a National Treasure.
+Some of the current buildings date from the 15th century.
+The 22-meter tall “Sanmon” gate which stands at the entrance to the precincts, the oldest Zen gate in Japan, is designated as a National Treasure.